 Unfortunately, there’s still inadequate awareness about the important dimension of the matter among the overall public.
 There is also a scarcity of awareness about the prevailing interventions for preventing Diabetes and, therefore, the management of complications.
 Inadequacies in primary health care systems, which are not designed to cope with the additional challenges posed by chronic non-communicable diseases, result in poor detection of cases, late treatment and inconsistent follow-up, and low compliance by the patients just increase the risk of early deaths.

-In order to prevent this rather dangerous disease, various preventive measures have to be taken in a phase-wise form, which includes Primary prevention in which the preventive measures comprise the maintenance of normal weight through the adoption of healthy nutritional habits and workout.
-The nutritional habits include an adequate protein intake, a high intake of dietary fiber and avoidance of sweet foods.
+In order to prevent this rather dangerous disease, various preventive measures have to be taken in a phase-wise form, which includes Primary prevention in which the preventive measures comprise the maintenance of normal weight through the adoption of healthy nutritional habits and workouts.
+The nutritional habits include an adequate protein intake, a high intake of dietary fiber, and avoidance of sweet foods.
 Elimination of other less well-defined factors like protein deficiency and food toxins could also be considered in some populations.
-Secondary prevention after Diabetes is detected, it must be adequately treated to maintain blood glucose and to maintain ideal body weight.
+Secondary prevention after Diabetes is detected, must be adequately treated to maintain blood glucose and to maintain ideal body weight.

 Dealing With Diabetes – Shilajit For Diabetes

-In addition to following this general advice, Ayurveda, alongside few new studies, suggest that Shilajit could be a superb choice to prevent, reduce, and perhaps treat Diabetes.
+In addition to following this general advice, Ayurveda, alongside a few new studies, suggest that Shilajit could be a superb choice to prevent, reduce, and perhaps treat Diabetes.
 However, not all forms of Shilajit are as effective as it is in the resin form.

 Moreover, combining Shilajit with diabetic medications enhanced the glucose-lowering function and improves lipid profile than any of those drugs given alone.
 More interestingly, the hypoglycaemic effect of Shilajit, at a particular dose, was significantly above that of metformin.
-Additionally to lowering blood sugar, it had been effective in improving lipid profile.
+Additionally to lowering blood sugar, it had been effective in improving the lipid profile.
 All of this proves that Shilajit is an effective supplement and even a probable treatment for Diabetes.

 What’s even more surprising is that the amounts of cells in the pancreas are often increasing with long Shilajit treatment.
 This effect is known as pancreatrophic action.
 This action could be effective in increasing the sensitivity of pancreatic cells, which prompts the secretion of insulin when blood sugar increases.